It4innovations/hyperqueue/docs/jobs/streaming.md

     When a server is restored from a journal file, it will maintain the same server UID.
 When a server is started "from a scratch" a new server UID is generated.

-## Working with a non-shared file system
+## Working with a non-shared filesystem

-You do not need to have a shared file system when working with streaming.
-You just have to collect all generated files from the streaming directories in the different file systems into a single directory before using the `hq output-log` commands.
+You do not need to have a shared filesystem when working with streaming.
+You just have to collect all generated files from the streaming directories in the different filesystems into a single directory before using the `hq output-log` commands.

 For example, you could use `/tmp/hq-stream` as a stream directory, which can be a local disk path on each worker, and then merge the contents of all such directories and use `hq output-log` on the resulting merged directory.